 Comparable in protein content to the rest of the proteins on the list, Source Naturals’ Pea Protein Power is a well-liked supplement popular in the online health/wellness community.

-13g of protein per 18g serving is decent, but it isn’t higher on our list because it’s not an isolate – it’s a concentrate.
+13g of complete protein per 18g serving is decent, but it isn’t higher on our list because it’s not an isolate – it’s a concentrate.
 All protein sources have concentrates and isolates available, but the difference is that isolates are more filtered and cleaner than concentrates, which make them an inferior product.
-Combine this with the fact that this protein has no ingredient list, and what you end up with is a decent product that is slightly ambiguous and of a pretty mediocre quality, in contrast to the high quality pea proteins we have higher up on the list.
+Combine this with the fact that this protein has no ingredient list, and what you end up with is a decent product that is slightly ambiguous and of a pretty mediocre quality, in contrast to the high quality vegan pea proteins we have higher up on the list.

 Pea Protein vs. Whey Protein